-The adiabatic and frictionless terms in the primitive equations and in the conservation equations for water vapor and cloud water/ice are integrated in time using a sequence of 10 steps per simulated hour, comprised of six time-alternating space-uncentered (TASU) steps with the Matsuno scheme and four space-centered steps with the leapfrog scheme.
+The adiabatic and frictionless terms in the primitive equations, and in the conservation equations for water vapor and cloud water/ice, are integrated in time using a sequence of 10 steps per simulated hour, comprised of six time-alternating-space-uncentered (TASU) steps with the Matsuno scheme and four space-centered steps with the leap-frog scheme.
 The diabatic and frictional terms in these equations are evaluated once per simulated hour.
 To avoid having to reduce the timestep to maintain linear computational stability in high latitudes where the meridians converge, a longitudinal smoothing of the zonal pressure gradient and the zonal mass flux is performed poleward of 34° latitude.
-This time integration of the model requires ~75 hours of Cray C-90 computer time per simulated year.
+This time integration of the model requires about 75 hours of Cray C-90 computer time per simulated year.

-2.2.
-Parameterizations: Treatment of Unresolved-Scale Physical Processes
+b.
+Parameterizations - Treatment of Unresolved-Scale Physical Processes

-Owing to computational constraints, there are many unresolved-scale (subgrid-scale) physical processes whose effects on the resolved-scale quantities are calculated in terms of those quantities alone; that is, they are parameterized.
-These are described below for (1) the surface and planetary boundary layer, (2) subgrid-scale transports, convection, large-scale condensation, precipitation, and cloud, (3) radiative transfer, (4) aerosols, and (5) gravity wave drag.
-A more detailed description of parameterizations (1) and (2) is given by Oh [1989].
+Due to computational constraints, there are many unresolved-scale (subgrid-scale) physical processes whose effects on the resolved-scale quantities are calculated in terms of those quantities alone, that is, they are parameterized.
+These are described below for: (1) the surface and planetary boundary layer; (2) subgrid-scale transports, convection, large-scale condensation, precipitation and cloud; (3) radiative transfer; (4) aerosols and (5) gravity-wave drag.
+A more detailed description of parameterizations (1) and (2) is given by Oh (1989).